 The majority of patients with NSCLC are symptomatic at diagnosis.
 The most common symptoms arising from the primary tumor are cough, dyspnea, blood-tinged sputum, and chest pain.
 Local extension of the tumor within the chest can cause pleural or pericardial effusions, chest pain, hoarseness, brachial plexopathy, Horner's syndrome, and superior vena cava syndrome.
 Metastatic disease may present with weight loss, neurologic symptoms, or bony pain.
 Paraneoplastic syndromes such as syndrome of inappropriate antidiuretic hormone secretion (SIADH), Cushing's syndrome (ectopic corticotropin secretion), and Lambert-Eaton myasthenic syndrome are more commonly associated with small cell lung cancer, but NSCLC may be associated with hypercalcemia of malignancy or hypertrophic pulmonary osteoarthropathy.

-Given the global burden of lung cancer deaths, a number of different screening strategies have been explored in order to improve lung cancer detection and survival.
-In the last three ...
+Given the global burden of lung cancer deaths, a number of different screening strategies have been explored in order to improve lung cancer detection and survival. ...